Bantumilli

-Bantumilli is a Town in the Krishna district of the Indian state of Andhra Pradesh.
+Bantumilli is a village in the Krishna district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Bantumilli mandal of Machilipatnam revenue division.
 It is well connected by road.
 It is located at 28 km from Machilipatnam, 50 km from Bhimavaram, 34 km from Gudivada, and 55 km from Narasapuram.

 Transportation

 Public Transportation

 Bantumilli has an extensive bus network operated by APSRTC.
 Bantumilli also has a Bus stand with Major Bus Routes to Machilipatnam, Gudivada, Narasapuram, Palakollu, Vijayawada, Kakinada, Amalapuram, Visakhapatnam, Bhimavaram, Avanigadda, Nagayalanka and more bus services to local villages.

 APSRTC Will Also Run Special Bus Services On This Route Like Every Saturday Special Bus Service To Vadapalli - Venkateswara Swamy Temple Etc.

-Private buses also run to Bangalore,Tirupati, Hyderabad, Visakhapatnam, and other Towns/Cities.
+Private buses also run to Bangalore, Tirupati, Hyderabad, Visakhapatnam, and other Towns/Cities.

 Roads and Highways

 Bantumilli has NH-216 Highway connecting to Coastal Andhra Pradesh Towns and Cities, plus several state roads to some Towns/Villages.